Jclewis1989/Logs-Analysis/README.md

 # Logs-Analysis
-A python application providing three views, each with a query to pull information from an SQL database
+A python application providing three queries, each pulling information from an SQL database

 ## The virtual machine
 This project makes use of the same Linux-based virtual machine (VM) as the preceding lessons.